Airtune/73-meta-tokens/meta_ledger_protocol/atomic_swap_delegation.md

 ### `change#abort_delegation` block

-Any Banano block in the delegatee account that isn't a valid atomic swap.
+Any Banano block in the delegatee account that isn't a valid `send#atomic_swap`.

 ## Validation